Repair & Rejuvenate

 Use calming colors and textures in your bedroom.

-Try going to bed by 9:30 or 10pm for maximal hormonal output.
+Try going to bed by 10pm for maximal hormonal output.

-Blackout curtains can be helpful in areas with street lights or other light outside.
+Blackout curtains can be helpful in areas with street lamps or other light outside.

 -Getting in the Mood: